Is there anything SMBs worried about a no deal Brexit can learn from Lehman?

 Ten years ago I was working for a UBS’ proprietary trading business (a “prop desk”) in London.
 I was looking after the business strategy, trying to put together a partnership with another prop desk in New York.
 I still feel the pain monitoring the share price steady downward trajectory of UBS, Citigroup, Goldman Sachs, Lehman Brothers and other banks during the most critical stage of the Credit Crunch (2007/2008).

-When, on Monday September 15, 2008, the media reported that Lehman filed for Chapter 11 bankruptcy protection, I was actually in New York.
+On Monday September 15, 2008, the media reported that Lehman filed for Chapter 11 bankruptcy protection.
+At that time, I was actually in New York.
 The moment I heard the news, I knew that the days of prop trading at UBS and others were numbered.
 In fact, a month later our business was shut down.

 But the Lehman collapse meant a lot more than that.
 When the money system breaks down so does the social system.
 The cost of bailing out banks and other financial institutions (e.g. AIG) led to the Eurozone sovereign debt crisis, the Brexit vote in the UK, the Trump victory in the US, and the Lega-M5S government in Italy, and many other consequences.